micbay/RaceTimerAndController/README.md

 ### **Prerequisites**
 This project involves a lot of different hardware and software concepts and implements some more intermediate to advanced code for Arduino.
-However, I have endeavored to explain what I understand, in enough detail that someone with almost no experience can still implement and even modify to their own use.
+However, I have endeavored to explain in enough detail that someone with almost no experience can still implement and even modify to their own use.
 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
 To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering them exhaustively.

 <br>